ChangtongZhou/react-netflix-list/README.md

 In order to run the app successfully, make sure the backend and frontend are both launched and up running.

-**Note: For Each list, if there are more than 3 images, the horizontal scrolling triggers, so you can swip to the right to see more images**
+**Note: For each list, if there are more than 3 images, the horizontal scrolling triggers, so you can swipe to the right to see more images**

 ## Technologies used
 ### Frontend: